 Pick this game if you run with the more theatrical crowds.
 A group of people sit in a semi-circle, and two players start the game.
-Player one gets up to act out a scene, while player two starts telling a story for them to portray.
+The first player gets up to act out a scene, while the next person starts telling a story for them to portray.
 After around a minute, yell out a loud “DING” and player two takes the place of player one while player three begins where player two left off.
 Confused?
 You won’t be once you start playing.
 Thankfully, no real winners or losers happen in this game.
 The game can go on for as long as the crowd demands.
 Plus, don’t worry about your lack of acting chops.
 We can’t all ad lib like Chris Pratt.

 3. Ghosts in the Graveyard